s1thakur/FIGHTING-CLIMATE-CHANGE-IS-FREE/README.md

 This visualization shows the benefits of using Renewable energy sources.
 The first graph shows how the electricity cost outweighs the capital cost.
 Coal has low capital cost but its electricity cost is higher than Solar energy.
 Although the earlier cost is higher in case of renewable energy, the benefits are for lifetime.
 The trend shows a dip in case of renewable sources.

 The next graph shows the positive effect of renewable resources on economy.
-The GDP is increasing  for all the countries; few are shown in this visualization.
+The GDP has seen rise increasing  for all the countries.
 Every country is growing at a different pace and shows a higher rate by 2030.
 Thus, investing in renewable is a win-win situation for consumers, countries and environment.

 **VISUALIZATION 3:**

 ![ScreenShot](https://user-images.githubusercontent.com/32226479/33520434-a7faad52-d76f-11e7-9b8e-6abf3a909134.png)

 The increase in renewable energy positively affects the employment rate.
-It can be seen that throughout the years the number of jobs are increasing thus benefitting common people along with the Government and the Environment.
+It can be seen that throughout the years the number of jobs are increasing thus benefitting people along with government and environment.

 ## TABLEAU LINK: https://public.tableau.com/profile/heena.anil.tarachandani#!/vizhome/FIGHTINGCLIMATECHANGEISFREE/Story1?publish=yes